canonical/snapd/docs/rest.md

 #### Input

-A javascript object with the following keys:
+A JSON object with the following keys:
 * email: the email of the user to create
 * sudoers: if true adds "sudo" access to the created user
-* known: use the local system-user assertions to create the user
+* known: use the local system-user assertions to create the user (see assertions.md for details about the system-user assertion)

 As a special case: if email is empty and known is set to true, the command will create users for all system-user assertions that are